Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Profinite detection of exceptional Dehn fillings

 \begin{lemma} Let $M$ and $N$ be compact, orientable 3-manifolds with empty or toral boundary.
 Suppose that $f:\widehat{\pi_1M}\ttt \widehat{\pi_1N}$ is an isomorphism respecting the peripheral structure.
 Then, $M$ is toroidal if and only if $N$ is toroidal. \end{lemma} \begin{proof}

 We denote as in (\ref{Prime decomposition}) the prime decomposition of $M$ and $N$.
-Then \autoref{LEM: Prime} implies that $s=s'$, and $f$ induces isomorphisms $f_i:\widehat{\pi_1M_i}\ttt\widehat{\pi_1N_i}$ respecting the peripheral structure.
+Then, \autoref{LEM: Prime} implies that $s=s'$, and $f$ induces isomorphisms $f_i:\widehat{\pi_1M_i}\ttt\widehat{\pi_1N_i}$ respecting the peripheral structure.

 Note that $M$ is toroidal if and only if one of $M_1,\cdots, M_s$ is toroidal, and $N$ is toroidal if and only if one of $N_1,\cdots, N_{s'}$ is toroidal.
-Thus, it suffices to consider each irreducible and boundary-incompressible prime factor, and show that $M_i$ is toroidal if and only if $N_i$ is toroidal.
+Thus, it suffices to show that for each irreducible and $\partial$-irreducible prime factor, $M_i$ is toroidal if and only if $N_i$ is toroidal.

-According to the hyperbolization theorem \cite[Theorem 1.13]{AFW15}, $M_i$ is toroidal if and only if the following three conditions hold simultaneously. \begin{enumerate}[(i)] \item $M_i$ is not a finite-volume hyperbolic manifold; \item $M_i$ is not a closed small Seifert fibered space, i.e. $M_i$ does not admit a Seifert fiberation over a sphere with at most 3 singular points; \item $M_i$ is not homeomorphic to any of the following listed Seifert fibered spaces with boundary: \begin{itemize} \item $S^1\times S^1\times I=(S^1\times I;)$; \item the orientable $I$-bundle over Klein bottle $S^1\ttimes S^1\ttimes I=(D^2;(2,1),(2,1))=(\mathcal{MB};)$, where $\mathcal{MB}$ denotes the M\"obius band; \item $P\times S^1=(P;)$, where $P$ denotes a pair of pants ; \item $(S^1\times I; (p,q))$, $p>1$, i.e. a Seifert fibered manifold with base orbifold an annulus with one singular point; \item $(D^2;(p_1,q_1),(p_2,q_2))$, $p_1,p_2>1$ and $(p_1,p_2)\neq (2,2)$, i.e. a Seifert fibered manifold with base orbifold a disk with two singular points and having negative Euler characteristic. \end{itemize} \end{enumerate}
+Based on the hyperbolization theorem (see \cite[Theorem 1.7.5]{AFW15}) and standard results on Seifert fibered spaces, $M_i$ is not toroidal if and only if $M_i$ falls into one of the following 3 possibilities. \begin{enumerate}[label=(\roman*), leftmargin=*] \item $M_i$ is a finite-volume hyperbolic manifold; \item $M_i$ is a closed Seifert fibered space that admits a Seifert fibration over $S^2$ with at most 3 exceptional fibers, but does not admit $\mathbb{E}^3$ geometry; \item $M_i$ is homeomorphic to one of the following listed Seifert fibered spaces with boundary: \begin{itemize} \item $S^1\times S^1\times I=(S^1\times I;)$; \item the orientable $I$-bundle over Klein bottle $S^1\ttimes S^1\ttimes I=(D^2;(2,1),(2,1))=(\mathcal{MB};)$, where $\mathcal{MB}$ denotes the M\"obius band; \item $P\times S^1=(P;)$, where $P=\Sigma_{0,3}$ denotes a pair of pants ; \item $(S^1\times I; (p,q))$, $p>1$, ie a Seifert fibered manifold with base orbifold an annulus with one singular point; \item $(D^2;(p_1,q_1),(p_2,q_2))$, $p_1,p_2>1$ and $(p_1,p_2)\neq (2,2)$, ie a Seifert fibered manifold with base orbifold a disk with two singular points and having negative Euler characteristic. \end{itemize} \end{enumerate}

 It suffices to show that these three conditions hold for $M_i$ if and only if they hold for $N_i$.